MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 1. Open the team configuration and assign the default and additional area path(s) to each team.
 Follow the steps provided later in this article: [Open team settings](#open-team-settings) and [Set team default iteration path(s)](#activate).
 1. Each team should assign the default iteration path they selected to their work items.
 Do so for those work items to show up on their product backlogs and boards.
 Use [bulk modify](../../boards/backlogs/bulk-modify-work-items.md) to modify several work items at once.
 See also [Assign backlog items to a sprint](../../boards/sprints/assign-work-sprint.md).

-As needed, you can do the following tasks at any time:
+As needed, do the following tasks at any time:

 - Add additional child iteration nodes
 - Rename an iteration path (except the root path)